ray-chunkit-chung/azure-docker-react-hello/README.md

-﻿# Azure Docker React Web App
+﻿# Deploy React Web App on Azure App Service

 A minimal version of react app to get started deploying on Azure Web service.